skeweddata/skeweddata.github.io/_pages/index.md

 layout: defaults/page
 permalink: index.html
 narrow: true
-title: Hi there!
+title: Hi There!
 ---
-This is my personal website.
+This is my personal website and blog.
 All opinions in it are my own[^opinions].
 <br />